slow-session/choon-player/README.txt

 Contributors: asjl
 Donate link: https://www.irishmusic.org.nz/make-a-donation/
 Tags: music choon loop slow-down
-Requires at least: 5.5
+Requires at least: 5.0
 Tested up to: 5.5
 Stable tag: trunk
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Include an audio player that supports loops and slowing down music in a WordPress site by simply specifying the URL of the music in a shortcode.
+Include an audio player that supports loops and slowing down music by specifying the URL of the music in a shortcode.

 == Description ==

 This includes the Choon Player on your WordPress site.
 To display the player, put a valid URL pointing to an MP3 or M4A recording between the shortcodes [choon] and [/choon] on your page or post.

 == Screenshots ==

-1. ChoonPlayerScreenshot.png
+1. screenshot-1.png

 == Installation ==

-1. Upload the zipfile from the green 'Code' tab for this archive to the `/wp-content/plugins/` directory.
+1. Upload the contents of this folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==